trashchenkov/mem-agent-mcp/README.md

         - Copy the generated `mcp.json` to the where your `claude_desktop.json` is located, then, quit and restart Claude Desktop.
 Check [this guide](https://modelcontextprotocol.io/quickstart/user) for detailed instructions.
     - Lm Studio:
         - Copy the generated `mcp.json` to the `mcp.json` of Lm Studio.
 Check [this guide](https://lmstudio.ai/docs/app/plugins/mcp) for detailed instructions.
 If there are problems, change the name of the model in .mlx_model_name (found in the root of this repo) from `mem-agent-mlx-4bit` or `mem-agent-mlx-8bit` to `mem-agent-mlx@4bit` or `mem-agent-mlx@8bit` respectively.

+## Configuring API endpoints

+The agent talks to language models through the official `openai` Python SDK, so any OpenAI-compatible endpoint can be used.

+- `OPENROUTER_API_KEY` – the API key (or token string) passed to the SDK.
+This is loaded from the environment or your `.env` file by default.
+- `OPENROUTER_BASE_URL` – override this to point at a proxy such as [gpt2giga](https://github.com/ai-forever/gpt2giga) (for example, `http://127.0.0.1:8090/v1`).
+Defaults to the OpenRouter API.
+- `OPENROUTER_STRONG_MODEL` – set the model name you want the agent to request (e.g. `GigaChat` when working with GigaChat-compatible backends).

+This makes it easy to switch between OpenRouter, a local vLLM instance, or third-party services without touching the source code—just update the environment variables before launching the server.

 ## Memory Instructions